hannahawalsh/Parking_Project/README.md

 We were given parking violations for the city of Pasadena, CA (where Caltech is) and asked to give some insights.
 The goal was to reduce the number of parking violations.

+The code for the shiny app is Pasadena_Parking_Visualization/app.R
 To see the shiny app easily, go to https://hannah-walsh.shinyapps.io/Pasadena_Parking_Visualization/